Skengdoo/Fortnite-Injector/README.md

 ## [ How to inject into fortnite ? ]
 - Put the injector executable into any folder along with your internal cheat dll
-- name your cheat dll to Fortnite.dll and have it in the same folder as apex
+- name your cheat dll to Fortnite.dll and have it in the same folder as the injector
 - disable any anti virus software
 - disable vangaurd or faceit anticheat
 - then load up into apex game menu